paytunia/api-documentation/README.md

 Coupons are a way to easily move money between accounts, they are debited from the issuer's account upon creation and may be redeemed at anytime against any account (including the issuer).

 They are materialized by a unique redemption code.
 This code should be kept private as anyone having knowledge of it can redeem the funds.

+Creating a coupon requires the `withdraw` OAuth2 scope, other actions require the `read` scope.

 ### Create a coupon (A)